GreyMilton/house-of-games-api/testing-plan.md

 ## GET /api/reviews/:review_id

+    tested and implemented:
+  - happy path: status200, response.body { review: {} }

+  - sad path: review_id not a number: status400, { msg: "Invalid query" }

     to test and implement:
-  - happy path: status200, response.body { review: {} }
   sad paths:
-  - review_id not a number: status400, { msg: "Invalid query" }
   - review_id a number that is not currently used: status404, { msg: "Review not found" }